aadilmallick/blog/src/posts/guides/ultimate-productivity-guide.md

 This is the best way to reward yourself so that you find effort and goalseeking itself rewarding.

+### The Productivity Equation

+- **traction**: actions that move you towards your goals
+- **distraction**: actions that don't do anything to move you towards your goals

+> [!IMPORTANT]
+> Productivity = Traction.

+Avoid distraction, only go after traction.
+For each action you do throughout the day, ask yourself, "is this traction or a distraction?"

 ## Deep work Routine

 1. When starting a deep work session, I will take out a piece of paper, and do the following: